Sky-Sea-IOT/RabbitUI/README.en-US.md

     <h3>A library of UI components built on TypeScript</h3>
 </h1>

-> The project is still in production, with a lot of documentation, functionality, and code to work on
+> At present, the project is still in the production stage.
+In the future, more components will be updated and more detailed documentation and official website details page will be produced

 ### Features

-- Does not rely on any third party framework, the underlying code is based on native JavaScript code
+- It does not rely on any third party framework, and is written based on native JavaScript

+- Elegant, concise, semantic, and normative modular HTML code

-- It can be used directly with Vue, React or other existing projects without restriction
+- Can be used directly in Vue, React, or other existing projects

 - Rich components and features to meet most site scenarios